chrisco/playbook/index.md

 ## Joining the client’s team

-We are a remote team--to be a high-performing member of this team, you need to be an excellent communicator.
+We are a remote team&mdash;to be a high-performing member of this team, you need to be an excellent communicator.

-We don’t see a place for the old-school ‘design agency’ in today’s world--times have changed.
+We don’t see a place for the old-school ‘design agency’ in today’s world&mdash;times have changed.
 We know full well that the old, broken, waterfall-based model just isn’t compatible with the way good companies work, these days.

 We are unusually hands-on with our clients.
 The goal on every project is to fit together seamlessly with the client’s team, to collaborate, teach, and work towards shared goals.
 That includes our project team’s IM conversations.
 Memes and all.